tankdadank/tankdadank/README.md

 I prefer depth over speed, clarity over cleverness, and shipping things that feel finished instead of rushed.

+I’m the founder of Korvex, an independent operating identity under which I build and operate my projects and software.
+Korvex is not a registered company.
+It is the name I use to publish, maintain, and organize my work.

 ## What I Work With

 ### Databases